 It is the reason why abuse victims tend to respond so well to their partner knowing all the right buttons to push while trying to hoover.
 Trauma?
 What trauma?
 There’s been no trauma, pain, or manipulation.
 Only a smile, a laugh, your favorite song mentioned thoughtfully or reflectively, someone prepared your favorite meal, brought you breakfast in bed, or made you the perfect cup of coffee…

-In case you wonder, hoovering is something Abuser’s do in order to re-engage a narcissistic supply target after a domestic violence incident or domestic abuse issue.
-Abusive people count on their Flying Monkey “Enablers” to convince you to minimize the impact of a harm or traumatizing abuse you were targeted for directly or had to witness a person with a Cluster B personality disorder or abusive nature do.
+In case you wonder, hoovering is something Abusers do in order to re-engage a narcissistic supply target after a domestic violence incident or domestic abuse issue.
+Abusive people count on their Flying Monkey “Enablers” to convince you to minimize the impact of a harm or traumatizing abuse for which you were targeted directly or had to witness a person with a Cluster B personality disorder or abusive nature do.

-Once the Abuser gaslights their victims into believing that the abused is or was at fault for the aggressive antagonist’s problem, lies, or temper tantrums, they know their frightened or emotionally exhausted victim is more likely to have their proverbial defense (and spirits) down.
-Flying Monkeys strive to further encourage blame shifting to the victim while absolving the abusive antagonizer of any and all social or moral responsibility while themselves displaying zero amount of cognitive guilt.
+Once the Abuser gaslights their victims into believing that the abused is or was at fault for the aggressive antagonist’s problem, temper tantrums, or lies, they know their frightened or emotionally exhausted victim is more likely to have their proverbial defense (and spirits) down.
+Flying Monkeys strive to further encourage blame-shifting to the victim while absolving the abusive antagonizer of any and all social or moral responsibility while themselves displaying zero amount of cognitive guilt.

 Because the victim has been traumatized, they are apt to be in a confused state of shock to begin with; the grossly morally inexcusable gaslighting backed by mobbing individuals leads a victim to question their own sanity, morals, ethics, and personality — not because they did anything wrong but because they are being told they are at fault, to blame, and should feel responsible for whatever narcissistic injury they purposefully or inadvertently provoked.